Updated: April 2019

-Normally, at this season of year we’d write about the new-release of a default theme – and we’d torture test it for speed.
-Not so this year.
+Normally, we write about releases of default themes – and we torture test it for speed.
+Not so in the 2018 year.
 Why?
-Gutenberg has delayed Twenty-eighteen theme completion schedule.
-The powers that be say, “Spring 2018” for introduction.
+Gutenberg delayed Twenty-eighteen theme completion schedule.
+The powers that be said, “Spring 2018” for introduction.
+That never happened.

 Seriously!
-We doubt it.
-There is so much controversy over the Gutenberg editor addition.
+There’s so much controversy over the Gutenberg editor addition.
 Already plugins are announced to remove it.